puzzle/tws24-fullstack-rust-slides/slides.md

 -*-*-

+## Leptos: Form Handling

+TODO: skip this topic?

-## Leptos: Handling Data in SSR
+## Leptos: Data Fetching and Working with Async

-TODO: hupf
+TODO: dani

-Passing data from the server to components during rendering.
+- Fetching Data on the Server: Making HTTP requests or database queries during SSR.
+- Hydration: How to pass data from SSR to the client for further processing.
+- Dealing with `Future`s
+- Server functions
+- Resources & actions
+- Suspense & streaming modes

 -*-*-